malinowskikam/mk_file_config/README.md

-# workspace
+# mk_file_config
-A simple library to make a file config from serializable structs
+A simple library to make a file config from serializable structs with minimal derive macro